-6. Remove the soft top bow assembly pivot bracket screws (two per side) from the sport bar using a #T30 Torx® head driver.

-7. Lift the soft top in a upward motion to release the pivot bracket from the sport bar bracket.
+- 6. Remove the soft top bow assembly pivot bracket bolts (two per side) from the sport bar using a 10.0 mm wrench or socket driver. - 7.
+Lift the soft top in a upward motion to release the pivot bracket from the sport bar bracket.